-Keeping your garage stuff out of your garage gym is easier said than done.
-Just because we’ve set up shop in our garages doesn’t mean all the stuff that was kept in the garage gets to go inside (especially if you’re married).
-If you’re like me, you would love to have 100% of the garage reserved for the gym; unfortunately it isn’t going to work out that way.
+Keeping normal garage stuff out of your garage gym is much easier said than done.
+Just because we’ve set up a gym in our garage doesn’t mean all the tools, storage boxes, and landscaping crap that was kept in the garage gets to go inside the house; especially if you are not single.
+If you’re anything like me, you’d no doubt love to have 100% of the garage reserved for the gym, but sadly things probably aren’t going to work out that way.

-The good news is that you can organize in such a way that garage looks more like a gym than a garage.
+The good news is that you can organize in such a way that your garage feels more like a gym than a storage unit.
 If you walked into my garage gym you’d notice that about 80% of my garage is either gym equipment or empty floor space to work out in.
-I basically added shelves, track hooks, and got organized.
-You may have most stuff to store than I do, but you can still organize well enough to have at least half of a two-car garage for your gym.
+I basically got all the non-gym essentials organized by using shelving and track hooks.
+You might need to store more things in your garage than I do, but the better you organize the more space you leave available for your gym.

 Garage Gym Organization – Garage Stuff